 It is highly recommended to draft a Thai Last Will to secure all your properties and assets in Thailand.
 Those who own land under a company on a freehold basis, the property will be passed in the form of shares when you die – and will not be simply turned over to your heirs.
 Your heirs will receive shares of your company instead of the actual property itself, which involves complications in the legal aspect.
 This is where the drafting of a Thai Last Will becomes an advantage.

-There are various complications that could happen to your assets when you are not aware of the legalities in Thailand.
+There are various complications that could happen to your assets.
+This when you are not aware of the legalities in Thailand.
 The whole process can become quite costly.
 It is very important in property acquisition to minimize the risks and secure the client’s investment.
 Also, it is necessary when purchasing property outside your jurisdiction where there are communication issues.
 A valid Thai Last Will eliminates all these risks, and it is always the best move to seek professional advice from someone who looks out for your interest as their priority.